Maia313/Maia313/README.md

 Hi, I'm `Maia` 👋
-I’m an frontend developer.
+I’m a frontend developer.
 I work at _VIMLA!_ - a telecom company.

 > 📱💻 I’m currently using mainly JS/React/React native in my work.